pakdel/Namak/README.md

 - Should we just increase SaltMaster pref no., instead of finding holes in the sequence?

 ## TODO
+- Load old (previous) style of preferences as the default
 - Dashboards
     - can be absolute or relative
     - can have their own Timeout